What Is A Guide Dog?

 Who is Eligible for a Guide Dog?

-You do not have to be totally blind to receive a Guide Dog, but if the following eligibility criteria is met, then you can apply:
+You do not have to be totally blind to receive a Guide Dog and you can apply if you meet the eligibility criteria.
+You are:

 How To Apply for a Guide Dog